kyma-project/rafter/charts/rafter-frontmatter-service/README.md

 helm install incubator/rafter-frontmatter-service
 ```

-To install the chart with the release name `rafter-frontmatter-release`, use:
+To install the chart with the `rafter-frontmatter-release` release name, use:

 ``` bash
 helm install --name rafter-frontmatter-release incubator/rafter-frontmatter-service
 ```

 The command deploys the Front Matter Service on the Kubernetes cluster with the default configuration.
-The [configuration](#configuration) section lists the parameters that you can configure during installation.
+The [**Configuration**](#configuration) section lists the parameters that you can configure during installation.

 > **TIP:** To list all releases, use `helm list`.

 ### Uninstall the chart

-To uninstall the `rafter-frontmatter-release` deployment:
+To uninstall the `rafter-frontmatter-release` release, run:

 ``` bash
 helm delete rafter-frontmatter-release